About Scenario Methods as a Tool for Risk Management

 Reviewing available scenario modeling tools today.

-Catch Up With Our Short Videos from past Meetings
+Catch Up With Our Short Videos from the Group’s Start

-Hosted by Advocate member Chris Dann of Publicis Sapient, our first deep dive explored the origins of scenario planning, the process for developing actionable scenarios, and potential best practices for scenario analysis.
-For anyone that would like to be a part of this group, our session was recorded.
+Hosted by Emeritus member Chris Dann, our first deep dive explored the origins of scenario planning, the process for developing actionable scenarios, and potential best practices for scenario analysis.
+For anyone that would like to be a part of this group, our session was recorded so you might catch-up.
 See below, we offer the discussion consolidated into eight short video clips to help you get motivated to join us in this initiative: